-and general maintenance.
-For vertical R-series, no access is required on the back side.
 Ensure the unit is level to eliminate any possible condensate draining issues.

-The heat pump comes equipped with an air filter rack which can be installed with the removable end (where the filter is inserted) on either side to facilitate changing the filter.
+The vertical air handler has an air filter rack which can be installed with the removable end (where the filter is inserted) on either side to facilitate changing the filter.
+The horizontal air handler has a filter rack on which any side can be removed for air filter change.
 Be careful not to run piping in front of the filter rack access cover, since access is required in order to change the air filter.